TedLeRoy/docksec/README.md

 ![post-docsec.sh](https://image.ibb.co/cGWO9x/docker_post_new_script.png)

-Quie a reduction in findings, but I will be making it all green, and seeing how it impacts the environment and will tweak accordingly.
+Quite a reduction in findings, but I will be making it all green, and seeing how it impacts the environment and will tweak accordingly.

-If all green results in a very difficult to use environment, I'll be adding options to let you choose the security level you desire.
+If having all green findings result in a very difficult to use environment, I'll be adding options to let the user choose the security level you desire.